-Growth of personal income has more than doubled in real terms in the last generation.
+Growth of personal income has more than trebled in real terms in the last generation.
 That is having a remarkable impact on the changes of society’s behavioural patterns.
-We are slowly moving up to the top of the Maslow’s hierarchy from the physiological and safety needs levels, to the levels mainly pre-occupied with belonging, recreation and inspiration to learn new subjects and practice unknown things (self-fulfilment needs).
+We are slowly moving up to the top of the Maslow’s Piramid of Needs; from the physiological and safety needs levels, to the levels mainly pre-occupied with belonging, recreation and inspiration to learn new subjects and practice unknown things (self-fulfilment needs).
 That happened almost naturally because of affluence and the availability of spare time.
 The only problem people have is with their personal safety (mainly cybercrime) and national security – Russia and China, which are now less hostile, and a bit more cooperative but still not the countries people would trust.

 There are no tax allowances, all personal income is taxable.
 The current rate of flat income tax is 15%.

 Since 2035, there is a maximum value of assets that a person can have.
 It has been set this year at €200M and includes all assets, such as property, cash in bank, investment and shares, art objects and other personal belongings.
 Any excess of that amount is taxed at 100% but such a taxpayer may decide to allocate of up to 30% of taxed amount for charitable causes or social and scientific projects.
 That law applies also to all members in Zones 1 and 2.
 That was one of the stumbling blocks for the USA to join the EF Single Market area (Zone 2) but was finally agreed for two reasons.
 First of all, it eliminated the danger that individual people with fortunes exceeding the budgets of medium size states would have become a real threat even for democracy in the USA.
 Secondly, transactions in assets of those individual persons could destabilize the world markets.
 Passing of that law made a significant change in the so far sacrosanct right to private property.